 - Patients had better outcomes

-At Shrager & Sachs, our attorneys stay up to date with new laws and bills that could pass into law.
+At Shrager, Sachs, & Blanco, our attorneys stay up to date with new laws and bills that could pass into law.
 We’re also paying attention to how hospitals could have made decisions that resulted in patients suffering unnecessary injuries.
 You or a loved one may have gone to a hospital for treatment but experienced more issues due to the quality of care.
 We’re here to answer any questions you may have.